Trump Signs Executive Order Aimed at Curbing State-Level AI Regulation

 On Monday, Trump said on Truth Social that he intended to sign this executive order weeks after Republican House leadership reportedly asked him not to get involved.
 Trump said the U.S. lead on AI “won’t last long” if every state is “involved in RULES and the APPROVAL PROCESS.”

-This is a big win for major AI corporations like OpenAI, which have argued that states are overregulating AI development.
-The AI industry has heavily lobbied Congress to pause state-level AI legislation and has created Super PACs to challenge AI skeptics in Congress — so far, most of these efforts to stop state legislatures have been successful.
+Meanwhile, the AI industry has heavily lobbied Congress to pause state-level AI legislation and has created Super PACs to challenge AI skeptics in Congress.
+So far, most of the efforts to stop state legislatures have been successful.